100 Lighthouse Rd, Scituate, MA 02066, USA

 Owned By: Scituate Historical Society

-According to the Scituate Historical Society, the original Scituate Lighthouse — a 25-foot tower composed of spilt granite blocks — was constructed at Cedar Point in 1810.
+According to the Scituate Historical Society, the original Scituate Lighthouse — a 25-foot tower composed of split granite blocks — was constructed at Cedar Point in 1810.
 It was activated in 1811, with a fixed white light

 By the early 1800s, Scituate’s fishing industry was robust.
 While small, its harbor was sheltered and inviting, with Cedar Point to the north and First Cliff to the south.
 However, entering the harbor could be difficult, due to mud flats and shallow water.
 Citizens successfully petitioned the government for a lighthouse.
-The United States Congress provided $4000 in funding, and a crew of workers from Hingham were hired to construct it.
+The United States Congress provided $4,000 in funding, and a crew of workers from Hingham was hired to construct it.

 The first lighthouse keeper was Captain Simeon Bates.
 He and his wife, Rachel, and their 9 children lived in the 1.5-story house attached to the lighthouse.
 During the War of 1812, Abigail and Rebecca Bates, daughters of Simeon, prevented the British from attacking the town by hiding behind a thick cluster of cedar trees and playing the fife and drum.
 Local lore explains how they produced enough sound to trick the British into thinking an entire regiment was lying in wait.
 The sisters have gone down in history as “The Army of Two.”
 A plaque in the family’s honor is posted on site.

 By 1827, the government added 15 feet to the height of the lighthouse, placing mortared red bricks on top of the granite blocks.
 Mariners had complained that the distance from which they could see Scituate Light was not far enough away for them to make proper heading adjustments.
-While the lantern remained fixed white light, a red light was added to the lower windows; the intention was to differentiate this lighthouse from Boston Light a few miles away.
+While the lantern remained a fixed white light, a red light was added to the lower windows; the intention was to differentiate this lighthouse from Boston Light a few miles away.

 In the decades that followed, the structure once again fell into disrepair.
 In 1962, the Scituate Historical Society appropriated $6500 to repair it.
 In 1968, the town granted custody and administration of the lighthouse to the Scituate Historical Society.

-In 1988, the Scituate Lighthouse was placed on the National Register of Historic Places in 1988.
+In 1988, the Scituate Lighthouse was placed on the National Register of Historic Places.
 In 1991, the lighthouse was relit.
 At first, the light was only visible from land, however in 1994, it was made visible from sea as a private aid to navigation.
 The white light can now be seen from 4 miles away.
 Funds from the Community Preservation Act help to maintain the safety and structural integrity of the lighthouse and cottage.

 Also of note is a shipwreck that occurred nearby during a blizzard on March 16, 1956.
 The Italian freighter, Etrusco ran aground; its crew was rescued by the Coast Guard, using a breeches buoy.
 The ship remained in place until the end of the year.
 It was eventually removed at high tide, after the rocks surrounding it were blasted away.
-A plaque on site. commemorates the event.
+A plaque on site commemorates the event.